Get,

 Interactions With Other Drugs:

-We cannot deny the possibility of certain drugs reacting with herbs and food like radish.
+We cannot deny the possibility of certain drugs reacting with herbs and food like radishes.
 Therefore, it is essential to consult your Ayurvedic physician before consuming any herbal item in more than regular quantities.
 Your Ayurvedic physician can appropriately modify the dosage and prescribe as per your current medications, conditions, and requirements.

 Also Read: Pudina: Uses, Benefits, Side Effects, and More!

-Frequently Asked Questions:
+Frequently Asked Questions (FAQs):

 Is it OK to eat radish every day?